mgarutti/tui-qa-challenge/README.md

 Thanks for joining us today and many thanks for your time.

 Contained within this repository is a basic web application.
 This application features a login form and a secure page that displays a list of products, which are retrieved from a downstream service.
-The primary objective of this assessment is:

-- Bug Identification: Your first task is to scrutinize the project and uncover any existing bugs or security vulnerabilities.
-- Test Automation: Following this, you are required to develop automated tests for the software.

 ## Getting Started

-You should first clone the repository on your local machine andI install the dependencies:
+You should first clone the repository on your local machine and install the dependencies:

 ```
 $ npm i